bansalsamarth/bansalsamarth.github.io/SamarthBlog/published/working-question.md

 ___

 If you read this, thank you.
-I don’t know if you were even curious to know what I am working on, but if you now know.
-Just save us both the awkwardness, and please don't ask.
+I don’t know if you were even curious to know what I am working on, but if you ever are, you now know.
 Bye for now— need to do some important work i.e. dissect why Annie Hall and Alvy Singer broke up in *Annie Hall*.
 Catch you later.

 ___